EzioisAwesome56/smm4j/readme.md

 gathers information about levels from the bookmark site using a level id.
 It is powered by jsoup.
 ## Notice
-Worse come to worse, your ip may be unable to use the site for an hour if you send too many requests.
+Too many requests to the bookmark site may cause your ip to be 403'd for an hour.
+This is basically nintendo's rate limiting.
 Just be careful
 ## Installation
 First, add this to your maven pom.xml
 ```xml